yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## draft-ietf-oauth-jwt-bcp-02

-- Feedback from Neil Madden.
+- Feedback from Neil Madden and Carsten Bormann.

 ## draft-ietf-oauth-jwt-bcp-01